-The court concluded that the Group failed to show that the Legislature intended to preempt the Ordinance with "unmistakable clarity," and thus, failed to meet its extraordinary burden to establish
+The court concluded that the Group failed to show that the Legislature intended to preempt the Ordinance with "unmistakable clarity," and thus, failed to meet its extraordinary burden to establish that the ordinance is invalid.

 MUNICIPAL ORDINANCE - TEXAS

 Levy v.
 City of El Paso